-I wrote an article for Better Software magazine this month called “Software Testing is a Game”. ( HTML version or PDF version.)
+I wrote an article for Better Software magazine this month called “Software Testing is a Game”, available here in PDF format.
 I wrote about using gamification as an approach to analyze and help make software testing more engaging.
 I encouraged readers to apply some ideas from gamification to their own testing efforts.
 Now, why would I do a thing like that?
 And what do I mean by using game mechanics when we are testing?
 Games are all well and good, and I may enjoy them, but we are talking about serious work here, why would we make it look like a game?

 Let me give you a bit of background information.

 I was working with my friends Monroe Thomas and David McFadzean on product strategy when they started bringing up my gamification design ideas.
 I use gamification in mobile app design to help them be more engaging for users.
 That doesn’t mean that I make an app look like a game, it means I use ideas from games to help make the app more interesting and easier to use.
 However, we weren’t talking about mobile apps, so I was a bit surprised.
 They pointed out that the same concepts that make gamification in mobile apps apply to other apps, after all, David and I even wrote an article about using gaming when creating software processes.
 Why couldn’t I use those ideas in a product strategy meeting for something else?

 In fact, they even urged me to look at some of my other prior app designs, they felt I would find gamification-style aspects in those as well, because I always worry about making apps more engaging.
 Once I started thinking about the implications of what they were saying, an entire new world of possibility opened up.
 I felt like they had just kicked open a big door of perception for me.